rest-for-physics/framework/CONTRIBUTING.md

 `git tag -a v2.2.2 -m "A small step for REST but a big step for humanity"`

-#### Generating a new version header file
+#### Generating a new REST version

-Once we have produced a new tag we can generate a new `TRestVersion.h` header file with the information of the new version.

-Inside the scripts/ directory.
-Execute the following command to generate the version header which will be extracted from the latest tag name.
+In order to generate a new REST version just go to `scripts/` directory and execute

 ```
 ./generateVersionHeader.py TRestVersion.h
 ```

 The contents of the generated file will look like this
 ```c++